 Honest.
 I started with my Bisquick.
-I also got the oven cranking to 450 degrees
+I also got the oven cranked to 450 degrees.

 Combined to make a crust like consistency almost.
 See.
 Crumbly.

 Now time for the 7-Up or Sprite or other clear, bubbly lemon-lime pop.
 Insert swearing under my breath when I can’t find any in my house or garage.

 In comes plan B!

 I grabbed a can of the husband’s brew.
 He was gone.
 His is cheaper than mine.
 Really, I just didn’t want to waste on of my 312s on this just in case it flopped.

 Dust the counter top with some, well really quite a bit of, Bisquick.
 The dough is STICKY!
 Go ahead and toss some Bisquick on top of the dough too.
 Pat it sort of flat.